 And later, the base was enlarged yet again.
 Two additional levels were added to the top, resulting in its final 6-tier form.
-Supposedly, as many as five changes of plan took place during construction!
+Archaeologists believe that as many as five changes of plan took place during construction!

 The pyramid has a base of 121 x 109 meters and stands at 60 meters high.
-Remarkably, despite being the very first attempt, few pharaohs after the 4th Dynasty would be able to surpass it in height.
+Remarkably, despite being the very first attempt, few subsequent pharaohs from the 5th Dynasty onward would be able to surpass it in height.

 Outside, the pyramid features a large court for the royal Heb-Sed festival along with an extensive temple complex.
-And King Djoser was buried directly beneath the pyramid in an elaborate underground labyrinth meant to mimic his royal palace.
+Beneath the pyramid, meanwhile, King Djoser was buried within an elaborate underground labyrinth meant to mimic his royal palace.

-The Step Pyramid’s underground tunnel system is arguable as impressive as the pyramid itself.
-Portions of the halls are decorated with blue tiles – a feature that no later pharaoh would ever copy.
+The Step Pyramid’s underground tunnel system is arguably as impressive as the pyramid itself.
+And uniquely, portions of the halls were decorated with blue tiles – a feature that no later pharaoh would copy.

 We also see reliefs of the king in motion, while the centerpiece is a 4.7-high rectangle comprised of 32 granite blocks.
 Situated directly beneath a long shaft dug deep into the earth, it’s here that the king’s body was originally laid to rest.

 The Step Pyramid of Djoser isn’t only the first pyramid, but it’s also among Egypt’s most impressive and unique.

 The Pyramid of Sekhemkhet